bkandh30/GoFlix/TESTING.md

 3. **Verify tokens**: Ensure authentication tokens haven't expired (24-hour lifetime)
 4. **Check permissions**: Verify user has required permissions for protected endpoints
 5. **Database state**: Check user activation status and permissions in the database

-This testing guide should help you thoroughly test all aspects of the GoFlix API.
-Remember to test both success and failure scenarios to ensure robust API behavior.